 Ransomware as a Service is malware that is hosted anonymously by a hacker.
 This hacker handles the attack, collects payments, and restores access to the victim, in return for their cut of the ransom.

-6 Tips to Avoid and Prevent Ransomware Attacks
+6 Tips for Avoiding Ransomware Attacks

 Install and use security software to protect your data from malicious attacks and viruses.
 Additionally, it’s key to ensure that the security software is up to date.
 Security software can detect issues and protect you from any threat to your device and system.